prasser/s2r2/README.md

 Limitations
 ------
 From an implementation perspective, some parts of the code are ugly and need a rework.
 The code is mostly unoptimized and contains some premature optimizations.
-Documentation for the code can be found [here](https://rawgithub.com/prasser/s2r2/master/doc/javadoc/index.html).
+Documentation can be found [here](https://rawgithub.com/prasser/s2r2/master/doc/javadoc/index.html).
 From a conceptual perspective, most performance improvements are due to the adaptive rendering approach.
 This only works well if the scene is not too diverse, e.g., does not contain complex textures.